torvalds/linux/Documentation/networking/plip.rst

 It's cheap, it's available everywhere, and it's easy.

-The PLIP cable is all that's needed to connect two Linux boxes, and it can be built for very few bucks.
+The PLIP cable is all that's needed to connect two GNU/Linux boxes, and it can be built for very few bucks.

-Connecting two Linux boxes takes only a second's decision and a few minutes' work, no need to search for a [supported] netcard.
+Connecting two GNU/Linux boxes takes only a second's decision and a few minutes' work, no need to search for a [supported] netcard.
 This might even be especially important in the case of notebooks, where netcards are not easily available.